TorchMeter/torchmeter/CONTRIBUTING.md

         conda activate torchmeter-dev

         ruff format \
-        --diff \
         --preview \
         --target-version=py38

-        # You should promise output is only one line showing`<number-of-file> files already formatted`
+        # You should promise the command ends successfully
         ```

+    - After that, ensure your changes comply with the project's code style with the following commands:

+        ```bash
+        # pwd: path/to/your/working/directory/torchmeter-yourname

+        # Replace `torchmeter-dev` with your virtual environment name
+        conda activate torchmeter-dev

+        ruff check \
+        --fix \
+        --unsafe-fixes \
+        --preview \
+        --target-version=py38

+        # You should promise output is `All checks passed!` and no errors are reported.
+        ```

     - If any step fails, please modify the code according to the terminal output and re-execute the above steps until both steps are successful.
-If you are a VSCode user, we recommend using the `ruff` plugin to automatically perform code linting and formatting.
+If you are a VSCode user, we recommend using the `ruff` [plugin](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) to automatically perform code linting and formatting.
 This plugin uses underlines to highlight code snippets that do not conform to the predefined rules and allows you to automatically fix some common errors.

 > [!TIP]
 > If you have a way to run the `shell` script (on Unix-like systems or `cygwin` on `windows`)), then: